klaascuvelier/angular-in-viewport/README.md

 To use `window` as the viewport element, set `viewport="window"` on any parent element.

 ### viewport-enter
 Directive (attribute) specifying a DOM element which should be watched.
-When the element enters the viewport the value of the attribute will be evaled.
+When the element enters the viewport the value of the attribute will be evaluated.

 ### viewport-leave
 Directive (attribute) specifying a DOM element which should be watched.
-When the element leaves the viewport the value of the attribute will be evaled.
+When the element leaves the viewport the value of the attribute will be evaluated.
+The viewport-leave attribute needs a viewport-enter attribute with valid callback

 #Compatibility
 This plugin works with Angular 1.x (v1.2 and higher)